Bstar00/alx-system_engineering-devops/0x14-mysql/README.md

- Install MySQL on web-01 and web-02
+Installation of MYSQL on web-01 and web-02